-Join Diana Weynand for an in-depth discussion in this video Finding the meat of the clips, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Finding the meat of the clips, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Sometimes you have to build a story without a map…such as a script or even an outline.…When you do that, it's important to find…the dramatic action of each clip.…It's not what the bean picker is doing…before he or she picks the beans, but the actual action…of reaching up and grabbing a bean.…Reaching an arm to snap it from a branch,…pounding and grinding beans, pouring a cup of coffee,…but not necessarily waiting for the coffee to boil…unless, of course, you learn something…of value while that's happening.…

 Most of the clips in this coffee growing keyword collection…have already been selected in terms of the favorite portion…but there are a few that haven't.…If you're following along with the exercise files,…this is the first chapter that you'll be using those files.…Let's take a look at the clip called Making Coffee.…(low talking and laughter)…Speaking of boiling water, we saw a lot of that happen…in this particular clip.…

 What is the action in this clip?…The action and the important action in this clip…is pouring the ground coffee into the boiling water.…